Application deadline

 Who Should Apply?

-The Bachelor of Science in Organizational Leadership may appeal to professionals and students who come from a variety of backgrounds but wish to transition to higher-level positions of responsibility and authority.
-Applicants typically:
+This program may appeal to professionals and students who come from a variety of backgrounds but wish to transition to higher-level positions of responsibility and authority.

 - occupy a managerial/leadership position but must obtain a degree for further professional advancement